GibsS/gridlike/README.md

-# grid2D : A physics engine tailor-made for making 2D platformers
+# gridlike : A physics engine tailor-made for making 2D platformers

-It is often difficult to handle the movement of your 2D platformer character using generic physics library. grid.js is built from the ground up with the intention of being used to make platformers.
+It is often difficult to handle the movement of your 2D platformer character using generic physics library. gridlike is built from the ground up with the intention of being used to make platformers.
 It also comes with features that allow you to create modifiable grids like those of terraria or King arthur's gold.

 # State of the library